giuseppeiacono/OCP-Java-SE-8/dates_times_locales_and_resource_bundles/README.md

     > Locale(String language) \
       Locale(String language, String country)

- 2. The same ``ZonedDateTime`` is formatted in a several ways depending on the locale
+ 2. The same ``ZonedDateTime`` is formatted in several ways depending on the locale

  3. Both language and country are given in terms of default locale or other locales